 The health risks facing developing countries

 Developing countries are grappling with an ever-growing pollution problem.
 From water pollution caused by factory runoff to air pollution from vehicle exhaust, the causes of pollution are many.
-And the health risks posed by pollution are significant: exposure to contaminated water can lead to gastrointestinal illnesses, while exposure to polluted air can cause respiratory problems.
+Consequently, the health risks posed by pollution are significant: exposure to contaminated water can lead to gastrointestinal illnesses, while exposure to polluted air can cause respiratory problems.
 In some cases, pollution can even lead to death.
 It’s time for developed countries to take action for themselves and help reduce pollution in developing countries.
 We can start by investing in cleaner technologies and supporting businesses working to reduce their environmental impact.

 Climate change is real.
 So, what can we do about it?